June 12, 2018 Election Results

 When you get to our office (1) you will fill out a short application, (2) we will take your picture and get your signature, and (3) you will receive your permanent voter photo identification card in the mail within two weeks.
 If you need to update your name or address, you may do that at the same time you come in for your ID.
 If you come to our office within 30 days of an election, we will give you a temporary photo ID which you may use for the current election.

-The filing deadline for all candidates who wish to run for office in November is Tuesday, June 13 at 7pm.
+The filing deadline to run for local office was June 12, 2018 at 7 p.m.

 How Does Voting Work in Alexandria?